tobbeost/umierrorcorrect/README.md

 ### Alternative a) Run via Docker.

-If you have Docker installed, pull the Docker image from Docker hub:
+If you have Docker installed, pull the Docker image from Docker hub.

 ```bash
 docker pull tobiasosterlund/umierrorcorrect